Chic Cafe Inspired By Kate Middleton, Duchess Subject Of Divorce Rumors Once Mor

 Perhaps the gorgeous couple hasn’t been able to spend as much alone time as in previous years due to having two adorable little ones to care for.
 Yet it seems that the two are so smitten with their children that they really don’t mind and the rumor is likely a fabrication.

-[Featured Image by Stefan Wermuth – WPA Pool /Getty Images]
+[Featured Image by Stefan Wermuth/WPA Pool /Getty Images]